buddyfavors/autorenter-nodeexpress-api/README.md

 /home/api # exit
 ```

-At this point you should be able to successfully run the lint command described in *Lint the code*.
+At this point you should be able to successfully run the commands.

 ## Additional Information